Precise deviations for Hawkes processes: Introduction

 For nonlinear Hawkes processes, \cite{ZhuCLT} studies the central limit theorem, and \cite{ZhuII} obtains a process-level, i.e., level-3 large deviation principle, and hence has the scalar large deviations as a by-product.
 An alternative expression for the rate function when the system is Markovian is obtained in \cite{ZhuI}.
 Recently, Torrisi \cite{TorrisiI,TorrisiII} studies the rate of convergence in the Gaussian and Poisson approximations of the simple point processes with stochastic intensity, which includes as a special case, the nonlinear Hawkes process.

-The large deviations \cite{Bordenave} and moderate deviations \cite{ZhuMDP} for linear Hawkes processes are of the Donsker-Varadhan type, which only gives the leading order term, but not the higher order expansion.
-In many applications in finance, insurance, and other fields, more precise deviations are desired, which motivates us to study the precise deviations for linear Hawkes processes.
+The large deviations \cite{Bordenave} and moderate deviations \cite{ZhuMDP} for linear Hawkes processes are of the Donsker-Varadhan type, which only gives the leading order term, but not the higher order ones.
+More precise deviations are desirable in many applications, which motivates us to study the precise deviations for linear Hawkes processes.
 In this paper, we will derive the precise deviations for linear Hawkes processes, using the recent mod-$\phi$ convergence theory developed in \cite{modphi}.
-The moment generating function for linear Hawkes processes has semi-explicit formula due to the immigration-birth representation of linear Hawkes processes, and then the precise deviations results follow from the mod-$\phi$ convergence theory after careful analysis and a series of propositions and lemmas.
+To apply the mod-$\phi$ convergence theory, two key steps are to show the convergence of the moment generating function at a certain speed, and verify the limit corresponds to an infinitely divisible distribution.
+The moment generating function for linear Hawkes processes has semi-explicit formula, and then the precise deviations results follow from the mod-$\phi$ convergence theory after careful analysis and a series of propositions and lemmas.
 The paper is organized as follows.
 We will state the main results of our paper in Section \ref{MainSection}.
 In particular, we will give precise large deviations results in Section \ref{LDPSection} and precise moderate deviations and fluctuation results in Section \ref{MDPSection}.
-Numerical illustrations will be given in Section \ref{sec:numerics}.
-All the proofs will be provided in Section \ref{ProofsSection}.
+We provide numerical illustrations in Section \ref{sec:numerics}.
+All the proofs will be given in Section \ref{ProofsSection}.